d-smith/notes/coursera/private-equity/readme.md

 * Governance rules - board size, how to manage the company, do preferred stocks have greater voting rights?
 * Paying policy - purchase new shares (financing) or buy shares of the entrepreneur too

+### Managing and Monitoring

+Slides - page 43

+Conflict resolution can be required if the entrepreneur and the PEI have different objectives, for example if the entrepreneur wants to diverge from the original business plan

+### Use of Covenants

+Mitigate risk, provide incentives

+Slides - page 50

+### Exiting

+page 56